 - Placing a stent (hollow plastic or metal tube) within the rectum to keep it open; this does not require surgery

 - Chemo alone

-If tumors in the liver cannot be removed by surgery because they are too large or there are too many of them, it may be possible to destroy them by freezing (cryosurgery), heating (radiofrequency ablation), vaporizing them with a laser (photocoagulation), or other non-surgical methods.
+If tumors in the liver cannot be removed by surgery because they are too large or there are too many of them, it may be possible to destroy them with ablation or embolization.

 Recurrent rectal cancer

 Recurrent cancer means that the cancer has returned after treatment.
 It may come back locally (near the area of the initial rectal tumor) or in distant organs, like the lungs or liver.
 If the cancer does recur, it is usually in the first 2 to 3 years after surgery.

 If the cancer comes back locally (in the pelvis), it is treated with surgery to remove the cancer, if it is possible.
 This surgery is often more extensive than the initial surgery.
 In some cases radiation therapy may be given during the surgery (intraoperative radiotherapy) or afterward.
 Chemo may also be given (as well as radiation therapy aimed at the tumor if it was not used before).

 If the cancer comes back in a distant site, treatment depends on whether it can be removed (resected) by surgery.

 If the cancer can be removed, surgery is done.
 Chemo may be given before surgery (see treatment of stage IV rectal cancer for a list of possible regimens).
 Chemo is then given after surgery as well.
 When the cancer is in the liver, chemo may be given through the hepatic artery leading to the liver.